Exponential iteration and Borel sets: Abstract

 \section{Abstract}

-We determine the exact Borel class of the points whose iterates under $\exp(z)+a$ tend to infinity.
-We also show that the sets of non-escaping Julia points for many of these functions are topologically equivalent.
+We determine the exact Borel class of escaping sets in the exponential family $\exp(z)+a$.
+We also prove that the sets of non-escaping Julia points for many of these functions are topologically equivalent.